NetSquad/BottomGear/README.md

 # BottomGear
 I will follow you around the store until you pay for your loans

+## How to use:

+WASD or Arrows to move

 ## Authors:

 * GitHub account: [AitorSimona](https://github.com/AitorSimona)